freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

     - Maximize 'velocity' (`extracted user growth` non-stagnant, e.g. `anti-paradox-of-active-user` protocols)
 - Software quality
   - Generic validation metrics should be strictly monotonically increasing
-    - i.e. global measure of 'goodness' of mocap data should ALWAYS increase over time
+    - i.e. global measure of 'goodness' of mocap data should ALWAYS increase over time (see `Validation`)
 #### **"Sustainability through replicability"**
   - Maintain organizational documents, Standard Operating Procedures (SOPs), and eductional outreach to encourage others to create organizations with similar stucture to FMC-F
   - Good for other people from wildly different domains (not relevant to FMC-F mission)
   - Could spawn sub-orgs from with FMC-F (optionally existing within FMC-F umbrella, either as non-profit or for-profit org)

+#### Security and Privacy
+- Fully offline local processing option
+  - Users can always run totally dark in no-internet environments
+- Google Cloud Platform for secrets management
+  - Following industry standard based on Google Cloud Platform recommendations
+- Matrix homeserver for privacy, security, consistency
+  - Affiliate with large and vibrant open source community around the `Matrix` specification
+    - Let them figure out the encryption/security/privacy stuff
+- Full instruction set on how to duplicate infrastructure with documentation and tutorials